LLNL/axom/src/axom/slic/docs/sphinx/sections/getting_started.rst

 * A third line with the name of the file where the message was emitted and
 * The corresponding line number location within the file, in the fourth line.

+The format string is used in :ref:`slicExampleStep5`.
+Specifically, it is passed as an argument to the :ref:`GenericOutputStream` object constructor to prescribe the format of the messages.

 See the :ref:`logMessageFormat` section for the complete list of keyword options available that may be used to customize the format of the messsages.

 .. note::

    This step is optional.
-If the format is not specified, a default format will be used to assemble the message, but, typically, a format is prescribed to suit the needs of the application.
+If the format is not specified, a :ref:`defaultMessageFormat` will be used to assemble the message.

-The format string is used in :ref:`slicExampleStep5`.
-Specifically, it is passed as an argument to the :ref:`GenericOutputStream` object constructor to prescribe the format of the messages.

 Step 4: Set Severity Level
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^